Doth-J/SSH-KaliBox/README.md

 # **SSH - KaliBox** :toolbox:
 This project builds a minimal Kali Linux Docker Image with basic networking tools and SSH support.
 The KaliBox base image can then be expanded by configuring various tools and plugins in the *init.sh* script.

-## Configure the Image :gear:
+## Configure the Init Script :gear:
-Before building the KaliBox image, the configuration can be done by changing the comments inside the [init.sh](./kalibox/init.sh) script in the kalibox directory:
+Before building the KaliBox image, you can configure the [init.sh](./kalibox/init.sh) script by changing the comments inside or adding your own configurations:
 - `Access Config`: Configure passwords and create new players.
 - `SSH Config`: Configure SSH to backup default keys, generate new keys and start the ssh service.
 - `Language Config`: Configure Language support for the image.